25 Incredible Free Museums in London

 Beside the Science Museum in South Kensington, the Natural History Museum outdoes the ones typical of the genre.
 Sure, there are dioramas aplenty of taxidermied animals, but you'll also find an earthquake simulator, dodo skeletons, and a positively stunning, cathedral-like building (1880) where the walls of the main hall teem with terra-cotta creatures of every genus and continent.
 It's also kid-friendly to the extreme.

-One of the most unfairly under-seen attractions in town, the Museum of London (near St Paul's Cathedral) tells the mighty history of this mighty city through surviving objects: leather pails used to fight the Great Fire of 1666, the original bronze Art Deco lifts from Selfridge's department store, diver Tom Daley's swim trunks—yeah, it runs the gamut.
-The presentation is state-of-the-art, including a fascinating walk-through area the re-creates a Victorian streetscape and a full-scale mockup of the octopus-like 2012 Olympic torch, and the Museum always receiving new finds from construction sites, so the horde grows by the day.
+The London Museum (closed until 2026) tells the mighty history of this mighty city through surviving objects: leather pails used to fight the Great Fire of 1666, the original bronze Art Deco lifts from Selfridge's department store, diver Tom Daley's swim trunks—yeah, it runs the gamut.
+The presentation is state-of-the-art, and the Museum always receiving new finds from construction sites, so the horde grows by the day.

 National Gallery